All Episodes

 The sweet and sticky tour.

-This this is a woman who went trolling in Central Park for a good-looking Hispanic guy to sire a child.
+This is a woman who went trolling in Central Park for a good-looking Hispanic guy to sire a child.

-And to do the sweet and sticky to this this kind of publicity is ideal to rev up interest in the sweet and sticky tour, and of course the uh obligatory accompanying album or CD, which will which will come along with it.
+And to do the sweet and sticky, this kind of publicity is ideal to rev up interest in the sweet and sticky tour.

-Anyway, did Madonna put A. Rod on the DL.
+Anyway, did Madonna put A-Rod on the DL?

 Senator Obama is to emulate Kennedy.

-This is a UK telegraph uh story, and accept the Democrat presidential nomination in a 76,000 seat American football stadium.
+And accept the Democrat presidential nomination in a 76,000-seat American football stadium.

-This is uh Invesco Field at Mile High, where the Denver Broncos ply their trade in the National Football League.
+This is Invesco Field at Mile High, where the Denver Broncos ply their trade in the National Football League.

 It's not a covered stadium, so it could rain, could do any number of things.

-It was Mile High Stadium, it was a different location.
+Mile high stadium was a different location.

 People love the name Mile High, so they wanted it left in the name of the stadium.

-But now, of course, corporations purchase naming rights uh in Vesco Field at Mile High is what they contracted to uh sponsor.
+Invesco Field at Mile High is what they contracted to sponsor.

-All the hundreds of thousands of lights and the hundreds of pounds of copper and all this stuff to rebuild the Pepsi arena for the networks.
+At any rate, after all of the money, all the lights, it went through this yesterday, all the hundreds of thousands of lights and the hundreds of pounds of copper and all this stuff to rebuild the Pepsi arena for the networks.

-Obama said, Screw you, I'm heading over to the football stadium for my acceptance speech.
+I'm heading over to the football stadium for my acceptance speech.

-And now the networks are going, well, hell.
+And now the networks are going, well, hell, We've got everything set up here.

 Yes, and kiss his ring at the same time.

-So early McCain's doing something like that.
+Early McCain's doing something like that.

-Ver very, very cool.
+Very, very, very, very cool.

-I'm sure the the Obama Yeah, I'm sure you're you're anointed.
+Yeah, I'm sure you're anointed.

 They're running a raffle.